-Challenge number Detail of challenge 1 Assessment in Summer 2022 showed many children not reaching expected in combined reading, writing and maths for non-disadvantaged and disadvantaged, however gaps in attainment for the disadvantaged continue to widen.
+Challenge number Detail of challenge 1 Assessment in Summer 2023 showed many children not reaching expected in combined reading, writing and maths for non-disadvantaged and disadvantaged, however gaps in attainment for the disadvantaged continue to widen.
 Early language acquisition has had an impact in Early Years, while reading both for learning and for enjoyment (and the impact on children's writing) is also something that school has identified as a factor that needs addressing to enhance children's ability to progress.
 We also identified gaps in acquisition of maths skills for our lower 20% and will be addressing this too.
 2 Behaviour for learning has been a concern in the past years, with many of the reports for poor behaviour belonging to our disadvantaged children.
-This has impacted on the learning and wellbeing of many children; pupils and parents/carers have expressed their concerns.
+This has impacted on the learning and well being of many children; pupils and parents/carers have expressed their concerns.
 Many of these issues link to social/emotional issues: a small project in school around self-efficacy has highlighted that this is still an issue in some year groups and that is impacting on the knowledge and skills acquisition of our disadvantaged children.
 This has improved since the implementation of clearer behaviour strategies and the inclusion of interventions such as zones of regulation.
 The support of "Think for the Future" has also benefited several of our pupils to moderate and find strategies to cope with their behaviour.
-3 Wellbeing - for some disadvantaged students there are issues surrounding mental health and wellbeing, which can be linked to socio economic factors; 48% of disadvantaged children have a cause for concern file and many of them and their families have talked to school staff about anxiety, stress and poor well being and the impact is has on the students' ability to learn.
+A new behaviour and relationships policy; which links to the Good to be Green initiative is starting to have an impact.
+3 Wellbeing - for some disadvantaged students there are issues surrounding mental health and wellbeing, which can be linked to socio economic factors; 35% of disadvantaged children have a cause for concern file and many of them and their families have talked to school staff about anxiety, stress and poor well being and the impact is has on the students' ability to learn.
 Work with MHST, CPD for staff to help understand what causes these behaviours and how to support these pupils is proving to be leading to improvements in learning for all.

-In the Rothwell Schools we have identified that school absence and persistent absence rates are above national average, with many of our disadvantaged children having lower attendance and higher persistent absence than their non-disadvantaged peers (disadvantaged have a 4% lower attendance rate than non-disadvantaged).

-Poor attendance and lateness have a negative impact on all, but especially for our vulnerable children who already may have gaps in their learning.
+4 In the Rothwell Schools we have identified that school absence and persistent absence rates are above national average, with many of our disadvantaged children having lower attendance and higher persistent absence than their non-disadvantaged peers -this is a national picture Poor attendance and lateness have a negative impact on all, but especially for our vulnerable children who already may have gaps in their learning.
 Parent Link Worker (PLW) and attendance team are having regular meetings around our persistent absentees and work with parents and external agencies to support the improvement in attendance for all.